franBec/pollitoDev/content/en/blog/2023-12-28-contract-driven-dev.md

 thumbnail: /uploads/2023-12-28-contract-driven-dev/DALLE2023-12-2014.02.25.png
 ---

-Delving into Java Spring Boot: A practical guide to crafting microservices with Contract-Driven Development
+_Delving into Java Spring Boot: A practical guide to crafting microservices with Contract-Driven Development_

 ## Introduction

 This is gonna be part 1 of many, talking about Contract-Driven Development.
-I'm gonna focus on...
+In this blog I'm gonna focus on...

 - How some dev teams at Pichincha bank apply it.
 - How my current team can't cause of limitations.